swup/docs/src/docs/options/options.md

 `data-no-swup` attribute on itself or any parent element.

 The callback takes a relative URL of the new page, as well as the element and event that triggered the visit.
-Note that element and event will be undefined if navigating via `swup.visit(url)`.
+Note that element and event will be undefined if navigating via `swup.navigate(url)`.

 ```javascript
 {